wonderbird/obsidian-sample-plugin/README.md

 # Obsidian Sample Plugin

-This is a sample plugin for Obsidian (https://obsidian.md).
+This is a modified version of the [sample plugin](https://github.com/obsidianmd/obsidian-sample-plugin) for [Obsidian](https://obsidian.md).

 This project uses Typescript to provide type checking and documentation.
 The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.